|Pilot whales stranded on Farewell Spit, 2015.|

 We know of many medieval accounts of the beachings of individual cetaceans, as well as the active hunting of whales and dolphins.
 Historian Vicki Szabo has convincingly described that whales and porpoises were in fact deliberately hunted during the Middle Ages, but beachings were still the most common way that medieval communities encountered large marine life.

-She also points out that, while we know very little about of the population sizes of medieval cetacean communities, it is probable that populations were higher than today, and that “more whales also may have stranded in an age of larger whale populations.”
+She also points out that, while we know very little about the population sizes of medieval cetacean communities, it is probable that populations were higher than today, and that “more whales also may have stranded in an age of larger whale populations.”